minkaotic/misc-notes/notes/Conference-Notes.md

 ## Agile Evolution: An Enterprise Transformation That Shows That You Can Too
 (Martin Hinshelwood)
 https://developerweekeurope2023.sched.com/event/1KC2f/open-talk-agile-evolution-an-enterprise-transformation-that-shows-that-you-can-too
+-> actually ended up being a talk about Microsoft's journey to agile, focusing on practices of Azure Devops team!

 ### Intro
 - **DevOps:** "Union of people, process and products to enable continuous delivery of value to end users"